List of whips in the Australian Senate: National Country Party/National Party of Australia

-Australian Greens
+Greens

 Western Australian Greens

 In May 1996, following the 1996 election, the two members of the Western Australian Greens in the Senate announced they were to be whip and deputy whip of their party.
 The deputy whip, Christabel Chamarette, had lost her seat at the election, and left the Senate just over a month after the announcement.
 The party lost its other seat (and its whip) at the 1998 election, with her leaving office in June 1999.
 The party only merged with the Australian Greens in 2003, after it lost its senators.

 Australian Greens

 The Australian Greens appointed their first whip in the Senate when the party increased from two to four members in 2005.
 She became entitled to a salary when the party increased to five members in 2008.

 Pauline Hanson's One Nation

 One Nation first entered the Senate in 1999, but had only one seat and consequently did not elect a whip.
 The party's senator was defeated in 2004 and left the Senate in 2005.
 In 2016, four One Nation senators were elected, and the party elected a whip for the first time.